 Themes

 Themes are essential to uplift the look of your WordPress website.
 With WordPress.org, what you can do with themes is pretty much limitless.
 You can pick from tons of free themes available from the official directory at WordPress.org.
-You can also install other free or premium themes that you can find on the Internet.
+You can also install other free or premium WordPress themes that you can find on the Internet.

 Plugins